PainDe0Mie/AudioEZ/README.md

 ## ✨ Features

+- **Modern and Intuitive Interface** : Navigating and applying EQ profiles has never been easier.

-- **Automatic Headphone Correction:** Applies pre-calculated correction profiles for a wide range of headphones.
+- **AutoEq Integration** : Pre-calculated profiles for a wide range of headphones directly built in.

-- **Intuitive User Interface:** A modern and clean interface, making it easy to select and apply corrections.
-- **Lightweight and Efficient:** Designed to run without impacting your system's performance.
-- **Equalizer APO Integration:** Uses Equalizer APO as a backend for maximum compatibility and efficiency.
+- **Create and Manage Multiple Configurations** : Easily save and load your favorite EQ profiles.

+- **Enable EQ on Startup** : Automatically applies your equalization profile when the application launches.

+- **Automatic Earphone Detection** : The app detects your connected earphones and applies the corresponding profile.

+- **Persistent Settings** : Restores the application exactly where you left off.

+- **Advanced Band Visualization** : Three distinct curves: target, earphone, and earphone with applied parameters.

 ## 🔨 Updates
 - **[Version 1.0] - 2025-12-14**: Initial release with support for core functionalities.